Eric McCoy has a look at Rangers’ fall and the long road back the Glasgow club have had to endure.

 Rampant ambition from Rangers and its former chairman Sir David Murray allowed for that glamorous procession of European elite to Ibrox, but the financial overreaching that fueled that ambition paved Rangers’ path to a world of sub-5,000 capacity grounds and mom-and-pop shop advertising boards in the fourth tier of Scottish football.

 During their swashbuckling 2000s period, Rangers accrued significant debts from high-profile player acquisitions like Ronald de Boer and Tore André Flo.
-The club also utilized an Employee Benefits Trusts scheme between 2001 and 2010 to avoid paying tax on funds paid to many of the club’s players, officials and staff which led to a (still ongoing!) damaging legal battle with the United Kingdom’s Her Majesty’s Revenue and Customs.
-Rangers’ financial irresponsibility would prove costly.
+The club also utilized an Employee Benefits Trusts scheme between 2001 and 2010 to avoid paying tax on funds paid to many of the club’s players, officials and staff.
+This led to a (still ongoing!) damaging legal battle with the United Kingdom’s Her Majesty’s Revenue and Customs.
+If they had approached one of the top-rated PEO companies, like Amplify, CoAdvantage or VensureHR (see full list on adamenfroy.com) prior to this, they would have almost certainly been advised otherwise.
+PEO companies can help with things like employee benefits, as well as payroll and hiring practices.
+In the end, Rangers’ financial irresponsibility would prove costly.
 Very costly.
 In 2012, it was estimated the club’s debts might have totaled as much as £134 million.

 ‘Rangers Football Club Born 1872, died 2012′ was the headline that ran in Scotland’s The Herald in June 2012 after a Company Voluntary Agreement was rejected by the HRMC, thus dooming the club to liquidation.
 Ultimately (after the requisite legal strife), a new ownership group was formed, and 25 of 30 Scottish Football League clubs voted for the ‘newco’ Rangers to enter Scottish football at the lowest possible league level.